mwong775/go-rest-api-docker/README.md

 Lab exercise/walkthrough: Build a simple REST API in Golang and host using Docker

 ## Prerequisites
-* Install Go
+* Install Golang/Go
-* Configure GOPATH
+* Install Docker Desktop for Windows and Mac

 ### Description
-* A simple REST API that allows users to read, create, and update events
+* Complete source code for a simple REST API written in Go and hosted using Docker